 AEW Dynamite is a wrestling television program which is produced by All Elite Wrestling (AEW).
 AEW Dynamite is also known as Wednesday Night Dynamite or simply Dynamite.
 AEW Dynamite is broadcast on TNT in the United States.
 AEW Dynamite was created by Tony Khan and is presented by Jim Ross, Tony Schiavone, and Excalibur.
 The show has a running time of 120 minutes.

 AEW Dynamite went head-to-head on Wednesday Nights with WWE NXT from 2019 to 2021.
 This was popularly known as The Wednesday Night Wars.
 This was the first competition between huge wrestling promotions after 2010 when TNA Impact and WWE RAW both aired on Monday Night Nights.
-Also, this might be the first was since Monday Night Wars where WWE had been on losing ends as well.
+Also, this might be the first time since Monday Night Wars that WWE has been on the losing end.
 The war lasted from October 2, 2019, the first episode of AEW Dynamite, to April 7, 2021, the last episode before NXT moved to Tuesday Nights.

 History